 1. Introduction

 OpenID Authentication 2.0 is a popular authentication federation protocol through which the relying party can obtain the user’s verified identifier from the OpenID Provider (OP) to which the user was authenticated.
-OpenID Connect is a new version of OpenId Authentication but the identifier format is different and thus relying parties need to migrate those user identifiers to continue accepting these users.
+OpenID Connect is a new version of OpenID Authentication but the identifier format is different and thus relying parties need to migrate those user identifiers to continue serving these users.

 In this specification, a standard method for this kind of migration on a per-user basis is described.